-- Bloom’s How to Write about: Bloom’s Literature offers specific, student-friendly guidance on how to write good essays on the most assigned authors and works of literature, including the works of Maya Angelou, Geoffrey Chaucer, and Tennessee Williams.
-These guides offer strategies and ideas on how to bring historical aspects into essays.
-Each author’s section includes the key features of the writer’s work and possible topics for further expansion and research.
-Each Guide contains:
+- “How to Write about Literature”: Bloom’s Literature offers specific, user-friendly guidance on how to write good essays on the most frequently studied authors and works.
+These guides offer strategies and ideas on how to bring deeper analysis into essays and add an extra dimension to your writing.
+Subjects covered for each title and author include:

 - History and Context

 - Language, Symbols, and Imagery

 - Essential writing help: Two general sections on the “How to Write about” page can be used as guides for any writing project:

 - How to Write a Good Essay includes easy-to-understand advice on writing papers on a variety of general topics.